Wallux-0/Wallux-Desktop/README.md

 ### How to contribute

-Read <a href="https://github.com/Wallux-0/Wallux#readme">this</a> to know more about contribution.
+Create an issue <a href="https://github.com/Wallux-0/Wallux-Desktop/issues">here</a> and attach an high-res version of the wallpaper you wish to contribute and name the issue as **Wallpaper Request**.

+You can optionally provide Name, Tags and Description.
+Please try to provide the source of the wallpaper too.

 ### Problems?

-If you have any issues, open an issue <a href="https://github.com/Wallux-0/Wallux-Desktop/issues">here</a>.
+If you have any issues, open an issue as **Problem** <a href="https://github.com/Wallux-0/Wallux-Desktop/issues">here</a>.

 ### Disclaimer